microsoft/flashcards-workshop/workshop.md

 ---

 # Publish the Flashcards to a Static Web App

+We are now ready to display our flashcards in a static web app on GitHub.
+[GitHub Pages](https://docs.github.com/pages) is a static site hosting service that allows you to host a website directly from a repository on GitHub.
+It can be used to host personal, organizational, or project websites.
+GitHub Pages takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs them through a build process, and publishes as a website.

 ## Fork a copy of the Flashcard Web App

 1. Navigate to the [Flashcards Web App repository](https://github.com/videlalvaro/fabcon-flashcards-workshop-site) while logged into your GitHub account and fork the repository.